 - After that, choose “URLPhotoInsert2”.

 - Finally, click on Run.

-We can see the pictures in column C. We’ve shown you another method to Excel VBA insert picture from URL.
+We can see the pictures in column C. We’ve shown you another method to Excel VBA inserts pictures from URL.

 We’ve added data practice tables for your convenience in the Excel file.
 Moreover, remember you need to change the cell range in the code in order to insert pictures into the cells from the URLs.

-We’ve shown you 2 methods to Excel VBA insert picture from URL.
+We’ve shown you 2 methods to Excel VBA insert pictures from URL.
 However, If you face any problems, feel free to comment below.
 Thanks for reading, keep excelling!